Kansas State Wildcats football: Snyder's return (2009–2018)

-On November 23, 2008, in a surprising move, Kansas State University announced that Bill Snyder was coming out of retirement and was hired to replace Prince.
+On November 23, 2008, in a surprising move, Kansas State University announced that Bill Snyder was coming out of retirement and was hired to replace Ron Prince as head coach.
 Snyder initially received a 5-year, $1.8 million contract.

 In 2009, Snyder led the team to a 6–6 record, going 4–4 in Big 12 play, and falling one game short of winning the Big 12 North.
 The team failed to make a bowl game for the third consecutive season.
 Following a loss to Nebraska Cornhuskers football at Memorial Stadium on November 21, 2009, Kansas State became the fourth FBS teams to lose 600 games, joining Northwestern, Indiana, and Wake Forest.
 Snyder led the 2010 team to an improved 7–6 record, with a 3–5 record in conference play, good for third in the North division.
 The season ended with a loss to Syracuse in the 2010 Pinstripe Bowl—K-State's first bowl appearance since Ron Prince led the school to the 2006 Texas Bowl.

 In 2011, Coach Snyder led the team to a 10–3 record, a second-place finish in the Big 12 Conference, and a No. 15 ranking in the final AP Poll.
 The team finished the season with a loss to the No. 7 Arkansas Razorbacks in the Cotton Bowl.
 It was the first 10-win season and first top-20 ranking for Kansas State since the 2003 season.
 After the season Snyder was named the Woody Hayes Coach of the Year and the Sporting News National Coach of the Year, as well as the Big 12 Conference Coach of the Year.
 In 2012, Snyder's Wildcats won the school's sixth conference football championship, and first since 2003.
 Kansas State also earned the school's first No. 1 ranking in the BCS standings after starting the season 10–0, before falling to Baylor in its 11th game of the season.
 The Wildcats earned the conference's automatic berth in the 2013 Fiesta Bowl, where the team lost to the No. 5 Oregon Ducks, 35–17.
 After the season, Coach Snyder was named the conference coach of the year for the seventh time in his career.
 He also was awarded the Bobby Dodd Coach of the Year Award for the second time.
 He and Joe Paterno are the only two-time winners of the award.